davidayalas/saml-jwt/README.md

 - ALLOWED_DOMAINS = domains, separated by comma, to allow postmessage
 - ALLOWED_HOSTS_PATTERNS = host patterns (e.g. "subdomain.domain.com"), separated by comma, to allow postmessage.
 Useful to trust your own domain and don't need to declare ALLOWED_DOMAINS individually

+## Quick explanation

+	* the API exposes two main methods:

+		* getJWT: does the auth flow with IdP and returns a postMessage with the token
+		* setCookieJWT: if all (frontend and backend) is under same domain, it sets a secure cookie "Authorization" that goes with every request.
+It will return to the url that inits the flow.
+It's almost done in [serverless-cloudfront.yml](serverless-cloudfront.yml), but needs some custom-authorizer setup to allow cookies.

 ## Sample client code to get JWT
 		<html>